ayushnangia/Self-Distillation/README.md

  All experiments can be run with a single H200 GPU.
 Other setups may require refactoring and/or changing model sizes.

+### Updates

+03/12/26: added the science dataset and evaluation pipeline, regenerated the tool-use dataset, and added an updated tool-use evaluation file.
+I'll upload the Medical and Wiki datasets soon.

 ## Abstract
 Continual learning, enabling models to acquire new skills and knowledge without degrading existing capabilities, remains a fundamental challenge for foundation models.
 While on-policy reinforcement learning can reduce forgetting, it requires explicit reward functions that are often unavailable.
 Learning from expert demonstrations, the primary alternative, is dominated by supervised fine-tuning (SFT), which is inherently off-policy.
 We introduce On-Policy **Self-Distillation Fine-Tuning (SDFT)**, a simple method that enables on-policy learning directly from demonstrations.
 SDFT leverages in-context learning by using a demonstration-conditioned model as its own teacher, generating on-policy training signals that preserve prior capabilities while acquiring new skills.
 Across skill learning and knowledge acquisition tasks, SDFT consistently outperforms SFT, achieving higher new-task accuracy while substantially reducing catastrophic forgetting.
 In sequential learning experiments, SDFT enables a single model to accumulate multiple skills over time without performance regression, establishing on-policy distillation as a practical path to continual learning from demonstrations.

 ##  Setup